 Once and Future Planet

-How did life start on the early Earth?
+How did life begin and evolve on Earth?

 Explore ways in which the early Earth changed over time by examining the interplay between the solid planet, surface environments, and the emergence and diversification of life.
 You will begin to frame and explore how humans might affect the future of our home planet.
 In this community you will engage in field work and laboratory analyses to learn about the natural world and scientific method.

 You can expect to:

 - Conduct a community research project to experience the scientific method.

 - Learn how the environment and life have evolved together over time.